 According to the international Chartered Institute of Personnel and Development (CIPD), the change to flatter management structures and recent difficult economic times have made secondments one of the most commonly used career management practices.

-Secondments can be effective in fostering leadership development, whether they are for a short period (often part-time) or to the voluntary sector – a particularly useful option for SMEs.
-Length of secondment depends on individual circumstances, but it can range from less than 100 hours on a part-time basis, to up to two years full-time.
+Secondments can be effective in fostering leadership development, whether for a short period (often part-time) or in the voluntary sector – a handy option for SMEs.
+The length of secondment depends on individual circumstances, but it can range from less than 100 hours on a part-time basis to up to two years full-time.